bethsmith0623/SEI-CC_4/work/w08/d3/03-04-uploading-images-django/uploading-images-django.md

 from .models import Cat, Toy, Photo
 ```

-Next, we're going to define a couple of constants we'll use in the _view function_.
+Next, we're going to define a couple of variables we'll use in the _view function_.

 First, find the **endpoint** for your the **region** you selected when you created the bucket on the following list: